Skip to main content

 Deputy Director - Ed Pearce

-The Division of Administrative Services is responsible for a multitude of areas, to include the Office of Fiscal Affairs (fiscal operations, procurement, accounts payable, accounts receivable, general ledger and accounting), Office of Maintenance Services (maintenance/work orders), small and medium maintenance projects, horticulture management, fleet services, custodial, fire and life safety, and recycling), Office of Support Services (excess property, moves, recycling, warehouse delivery, postal and inventory), Office of Information Technology (helpdesk, network services, application planning and support, and desktop support), Office of Information Security & Privacy ( cybersecurity of information systems, infrastructure and application security planning, cybersecurity training, and agency oversight of personal information, assessments, and privacy training), and the Office of Project Management (capital project management, agency project coordination, and special projects oversight).
+The Division of Administrative Services is responsible for a multitude of areas, to include the Office of Fiscal Affairs (fiscal operations, procurement, accounts payable, accounts receivable, general ledger and accounting), Office of Maintenance Services (maintenance/work orders), small and medium maintenance projects, horticulture management, fleet services, custodial services, fire and life safety, and recycling.
+The Office of Support Services (excess property, moves, recycling, warehouse delivery, postal and inventory), the Office of Information Technology (helpdesk, network services, application planning and support, and desktop support), the Office of Information Security & Privacy (cybersecurity of information systems, infrastructure and application security planning, cybersecurity training, and agency oversight of personal information, assessments, and privacy training), and the Office of Project Management (capital project management, agency project coordination, and special projects oversight) also fall under Administrative Services.

 Division of Legal Standards and Compliance